brudalevante/fatal101-BPI-R4_Openwrt_Plus_MTK/README.md

 Anyway, the new script handles everything from cloning the source code and applying custom patches to configuring the build and preparing user-specific files.

-Update 26.08.2025 - Small fix to the logic removing .gitkeep files from the files directory.
+Update 26.08.2025 - Added dependency check and a small fix to the logic removing .gitkeep files from the files directory.

 ## **Features**